bayashi/highlightrepo/README.md

 $ pwd | highlightrepo
 ```

 Used cyan to highlight by default.
-If you want to set another color, then add `--color` option.
+If you want to change, then add `--color` option.

 ```sh
 $ pwd | highlightrepo --color="red"